The 9 Best eBay Sniper Tools [Our Recommendations and Top Choice]

 It’s worth noting, however, that it’s generally hard to find bargain-priced BIN items for auctions that allow it, mainly because BIN doesn’t really last long, so it may be a good idea to set up a saved eBay search that notifies you when new items matching your criteria appear so that you can jump in and hopefully claim them at BIN price before the auction starts.

 This is by far my least recommended strategy (though others may disagree) because it’s the most time consuming, nerve wrecking and it drives auction bidding prices up quickly.
-Bid nibbling is basically watching the auction and increasing your bid occasionally, slightly above the highest current bid to remain the highest bidder.
+Bid nibbling is basically watching the auction and increasing your eBay bid occasionally, slightly above the current max bid to remain the highest bidder.

 People for this strategy argue that early “nibbling” activity in the auction by multiple bidders typically discourages a lot of non-serious bidders from jumping in because the auction looks intimidating and the price is going up fast early on in the auction (even though it’s still below market price, otherwise you wouldn’t continue bidding).
 This increases your chances of winning the auction.

 On the other hand, people against the strategy argue that nibbling is a double-edged sword that may as well attract a lot of bidders due to the increased activity on the item.
 The “social proof” gets people interested and excited in an item they may have otherwise ignored.

 This would be my second recommended bidding strategy after sniping.
 In fact, my most recommended strategy is kind of a hybrid between proxy bidding and bid sniping.
 We’ll get into sniping in the next section but in this one, let’s focus on proxy bidding.